 If your turtle’s tail is bleeding, immediately look for signs of injuries and cuts.
 If there are no visible signs, it could be an underlying condition like cystic calculi.
 It’s characterized by blood in droppings, which explains why you see blood in the tail and backside of your turtle.

-Cystic calculi has nothing to do with the tail itself.
-This disease is also commonly called bladder stones, which occurs when diet forms crystal in the urine.
+Cystic calculi have nothing to do with the tail itself.
+This disease is also commonly called bladder stones, which occurs when diet forms crystals in the urine.
 In turn, these crystals stick together and form stones.
 This usually happens because of dehydration or lack of proper nutrition.